jteickholt/Team10Project1_Repo/README.md

 4. DemographicsHABWGrade3.csv:  Test results for all students grade 3 by racial demographic.
 Also contains school type and school       address.
 5. DemographicsHABWGrade4.csv:  Test results for all students grade 4 by racial demographic.
 Also contains school type and school       address.
 6. DemographicsHABWGrade5.csv:  Test results for all students grade 5 by racial demographic.
 Also contains school type and school       address.
+8. EconomicallyDisadvantagedGrade3.csv:  Test results for economially disadacantaged students grade 3.
+Also contains school type and school  address.
+9. EconomicallyDisadvantagedGrade4.csv:  Test results for economially disadacantaged students grade 4.
+Also contains school type and school address.
+10. EconomicallyDisadvantagedGrade5.csv:  Test results for economially disadacantaged students grade 5.
+Also contains school type and school address.
+11. FinalHeaders.csv: File than contains the names of the fields that we chose from the raw school test data.
+12.  grade3_geodata.csv:  This contains the test results, school level info, and the latitude and longitude from the Google Geocode API.
+Saved to be used in further analysis.
+13.  grade3_univdata.csv:  This contains the test results, school level info, latitude and longitude, and result from Google Place API on proximity to universtity.
+Saved to be used in further analysis.

 #### libraries:  Folder to contain any needed libraries.
 This was not used.